EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ### How containers exchange files with back-ends

-Open OnDemand uses TRE Container Execution Service tools to run containers and containers run via Open OnDemand **must** conform to the requirements of the TRE Container Execution Service, and `epcc-ces-hello-tre` does.
-For this walkthrough, the key points are that containers need to support three directories, so that when the container is run, three directories on the back-end can be mounted into the container:
+When a container is run, three directories on the back-end are always mounted into the container:

 | Back-end directory | Container directory | Description |
 | ------------------ | ------------------- | ----------- |